croydondias/Quick/Readme.md

 - Postgres used for the database.
 Since Hibernate is used for querying the database, it should be quite a simple change to swap the underlying database to something else like MySQL, Oracle, etc.
 - Maven is used for dependency management.

-Please obtain a Google maps developer key (https://developers.google.com/maps/) and replace the one in /public/index.html

 # Credits
 The landing page uses the template from http://startbootstrap.com/template-overviews/grayscale/ The app uses the base template from http://startbootstrap.com/template-overviews/simple-sidebar/